apache/buildstream-site/content/pages/source_installation.md

 If you want a specific version of BuildStream, you can install it using `pip install --user BuildStream==<version-number>`.
-Available can be found versions on the [download page](download.html).
+Available can be found versions in the [releases](releases.html).
 Note that some of the oldest versions are not available on PyPI.

 #### Upgrading from PyPI